 It is important to remember that people react to loss in different ways and there is no easy way to get through it.

-The Southern Area Hospice provide two Bereavement Support Groups
+The Southern Area Hospice provides two Bereavement Support Groups

 Adult Bereavement Support Group